Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

 The unique career of Wolfgang Amadeus Mozart and above all the story of The Magic Flute, one of the most celebrated works in operatic history, might have been very different had he not had an equally charismatic genius of opera and theatre at his side: Emanuel Schikaneder.

-Accurate in its biographical and period detail, charming and witty, SCHIKANEDER offers insights not only into the genesis of that seminal work but is also a unique backstage romance: the tempestuous relationship between Emanuel Schikaneder and his wife Eleonore.
+Based on historic facts, charming and witty, SCHIKANEDER offers insights not only into the genesis of that seminal work but is also a unique backstage romance: the tempestuous relationship between Emanuel Schikaneder and his wife Eleonore.
 Once carefree young lovers, after a path of trial and tribulation the couple become successful creative and business partners.
 Unusually for the time, Eleonore had an equal say in their career decisions both on stage and off.
 This often led to violent disagreements which, however, inspired them to exceptional artistic heights: One of the most enchanting and extraordinary works of opera, The Magic Flute, might never have been written without them.

 Emanuel Schikaneder, born in 1751, found fame as an actor, singer, director and playwright but above all as Vienna’s leading theatrical impresario throughout the late 18th and early 19th centuries.
 At Vienna's Freihaustheater he landed his biggest hit with the revolutionary German-language opera The Magic Flute.
 Schikaneder not only wrote the libretto but also played the bird catcher Papageno at the premiere, which was conducted by Mozart himself.
 The opera earned Schikaneder so much that he was able to build a new theatre: the Theater an der Wien, still one of Vienna's best-known and most successful theatres and the oldest and most historically significant of the VBW’s venues.